How Do I Begin With Using My Photos?

 Write down your list and then consider if each of those tasks can be broken down even further.
 (For a photo book, for example, you’d start with selecting photos in a folder, selecting the company to make the book, and so on).

-Now you have bite sized projects you can tackle when you have 20 minutes or even an hour.
+Now you have bite-sized projects you can tackle when you have 20 minutes or even an hour.
 You won’t feel overwhelmed by the thought of having to do something with all of your photos and can feel accomplished each time you sit down to use your photos!

 I want you to know that there is no wrong way to start or wrong thing to do with your photos (except maybe just letting them sit on your hard drive).
 I think that getting a big win with little effort is key to keeping momentum in any project I tackle.
-Once I have that win I feel motived to keep progressing.
+Once I have that win I feel motivated to keep progressing.